-Reevaluate Capitol Zoning District requirements to make redevelopment more viable in those areas of Downtown
+Reevaluate Capitol Zoning District requirements to make redevelopment Strategy 4C more viable in those areas of Downtown

-Capitol Zoning Commission; State of Arkansas Lead Implementer: City of Little Rock Planning and Development Other Groups: Timeline: Short Term (1-3 Years)
+Lead Implementer: Capitol Zoning Commission; State of Arkansas Other Groups: City of Little Rock Planning and Development Timeline: Short Term (1-3 Years) Funding Sources: No Funding Required

-The State-managed zoning district, Capitol Zoning District, comprises a large portion of the southern and western areas of Downtown Little Rock.
+State Capitol Zone Governor's Mansion Zone The State-managed zoning district, Capitol Zoning District, comprises a large portion of the southern and western areas of Downtown Little Rock.
 The Zoning District currently has a master planning process underway with the intention of updating the zoning.